MarcinWachowiak/analog-rf-phase-shifter-module/README.md

 # Analog RF phase shifter module
 <div align="justify">
 Analog RF phase shifter modules for 2.45 GHz or 5.8 GHz.
-Phase shift range up to 360° for input voltage of 0 - 3.3V.
+Phase shift range up to 360° for input voltage of 0 - 3.3V

+**There is a discrepancy between the simulation results and testbed measurements.
+A more detailed analysis of parasitics and fine-tuning of component values is advised.**
 </div>

 <br>